 Through his numerous rebirths the honourable dead has lived in the past, is living in the present and will live in the future, returning periodically to be young and strong.

 As is the Sky, without end and without limits.

 Because, in truth, to the Sky belongs your Soul,

-But the Earth possesses its bodily form”.
+But the Earth owns its corporal form”.

 The honourable dead aspires to live for all eternity, through endless rebirths.
-The soul (i.e. the spirit) is associated with the Sky since they are both eternal and immutable entities, while the body is associated with the Earth since they are both temporary and mutable entities.
+The soul (i.e. the spirit) is associated with the Sky, since they are both eternal and immutable entities, while the body is associated with the Earth, since they are both temporary and mutable entities.